artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 the purpose of preservation, you cannot have a second rule that states that PNGs are normalized to GIF for the purpose of preservation.

+You can decide whether or not normalization for thumbnails occurs for the entire pipeline, rather than on a format-by-format basis, by altering the :ref:`processing configuration <dashboard-processing>`.

 The success rate of each normalization rule is show in the "Success" column on the normalization rules page.